 And if there's any doubt in your mind

-At the end of 2011 an estimated one billion people were connected to the Internet using mobile devices, and faced with these facts, if your website is not displaying properly on smaller devices, or not operating at all, an increasing number of your visitors are likely to simply pass you by.
+There are an estimated one billion people connected to the Internet using mobile devices, and faced with these facts, if your website is not displaying properly on smaller devices, or not operating at all, an increasing number of your visitors are likely to simply pass you by.

-With the arrival of the new 4G bandwidth technology for mobile internet connections, offering up to 100Mbps, it is an absolute certainty that more and more Internet activity is going to originate from mobile devices.
+With the arrival of the new 5G bandwidth technology just around the corner for mobile internet connections, offering speeds exceeding 1Gbps, it is an absolute certainty that more and more Internet activity is going to originate from mobile devices.

 Contact us today for more information